Opening August 23, 2025 – May 31, 2026

 Studebaker National Museum

 The last telegram Knute Rockne sent to his wife, Bonnie, before leaving on his doomed flight.
-Courtesy of Andy Nickle Collection
+Courtesy of Andrew Nickle Collection

 Previous Next